 You should also clear your cache after activating the plugin so it can take effect quickly for new visitors.

 You can add push notifications in your PWA using Google’s firebase.

-Create a new firebase project on firebase console.
-After creating the project you will find FCM Key and json in the project details section.
+Create a new firebase project in firebase console.
+After creating the project you will find FCM Key and JSON in the project details section.

 I would highly recommend you not to touch the advanced settings if you don’t know about progressive web apps in detail.
 There’s are only a few things you really need to turn on in advanced settings:

 - CDN compatibility – if you use CDN like Cloudflare, turn this on